aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLTM via Java or Online App" h2="On Premise Java API to export PPT to XLTM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert PPT files to XLTM.
+This can be done in two simple steps.

+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, modify, and convert presentations in various formats.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, images, shapes, and other objects, and more.

+The second step is to convert the HTML file to XLTM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, modify, and convert spreadsheets in various formats.
+It supports a wide range of features such as creating, editing, and converting spreadsheets, adding formulas, formatting cells, and more.

-You can convert PPT file to XLTM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTM.
+By using Aspose.Total for Java, developers can easily convert PPT files to XLTM in two simple steps.
+First, they can export the PPT file to HTML using Aspose.Slides for Java.
+Then, they can convert the HTML file to XLTM using Aspose.Cells for Java.
+This makes it easy for developers to quickly and easily convert PPT files to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}